Confluence integrations with GPT: A 2026 guide to Rovo, Zapier & AI agents

 How Rovo uses your Confluence data

 Rovo can do things like summarize pages, whip up content drafts, and answer questions right inside the Confluence interface.
-A big plus is that it's designed to respect your existing page permissions, so people will only see the information they're already allowed to see.
+A big plus is that it's designed to respect your existing page permissions, ensuring security is maintained.

-• It just works.
-Since it’s built-in, there's no complicated setup to get it running.
+• It is seamless.
+Since it is built-in, there is no complicated setup to get it running.

-• One consistent experience.
-If your team lives and breathes Jira and Confluence, Rovo feels right at home.
+• Consistent experience.
+If your team lives in Jira and Confluence, Rovo feels right at home.

-• Security is baked in.
-It follows Atlassian's security and privacy standards and automatically respects the permissions you've already configured.
+• Security is built-in.
+It follows Atlassian's security and privacy standards and automatically respects the permissions you have already configured.

-• The Atlassian bubble.
-Rovo is great inside its own ecosystem, but it hits a wall as soon as you need info from outside of it.
-If your company knowledge is scattered across Google Docs, Notion, or Slack, Rovo can’t help you.
-It can't become a single brain for all your company knowledge.
+• Ecosystem focus.
+Rovo is highly optimized for the Atlassian ecosystem.
+If your company knowledge is also scattered across Google Docs, Notion, or Slack, you might need additional tools to create a single brain for all your company knowledge.

 A look at Atlassian Confluence & Rovo pricing